-CAD Drawing Software & Apps | Free Tutorials & Resources | Autodesk
+CAD drawing software & apps | Free tutorials & resources | Autodesk

 The new AutoCAD web app is included when you subscribe to AutoCAD and AutoCAD LT.
 With no install required, you can extend your workflows and view and edit your CAD drawings quickly in your local web browser.

-The new AutoCAD mobile app is included when you subscribe to AutoCAD and AutoCAD LT.
-With the app, you can view, create, edit, and share your drawings on the go and in the field from a mobile device.
+The new AutoCAD web app is included when you subscribe to AutoCAD and AutoCAD LT.
+With no installation required, you can extend your workflows and view and edit your CAD drawings quickly in your local web browser.

-Autodesk 2D and 3D CAD drawing software is used across industries to improve processes—from concept to handover.

-Architects design, draft, and model buildings with CAD drawing tools, taking their ideas from concept to a finalized construction document.
-CAD drawings take the place of manual hand drafting.

 CAD drawings are used by construction professionals to understand plans and specs of a construction project.
 These drawings contain information such as floor plans and elevations that are drawn at scale.

-Civil engineers use CAD drawings for civil engineering design and construction documents.
+Civil engineers use CAD drawings for civil engineering design (US site) and construction documents.
 CAD drawing tools bring automation and greater precision to the engineering design process.

 Mechanical engineers use CAD drawings to model and communicate ideas before production.
 These models are then used for product design and manufacturing.